 Verified by Psychology Today

-Behavior is said to be self-sabotaging when it creates problems and interferes with long-standing goals.
-The most common self-sabotaging behaviors are procrastination, self-medication with drugs or alcohol, comfort eating, and forms of self-injury such as cutting.
+Behavior is said to be self-sabotaging when it creates problems in our life and interferes with long-standing goals.
+Among the most common self-sabotaging behaviors are procrastination, self-medication with drugs or alcohol, comfort eating, and forms of self-injury such as cutting.

 Confidence in one's value as a human being is a precious psychological resource and generally a highly positive factor in life; it is correlated with achievement, good relationships, and satisfaction.
 Possessing little self-regard can lead people to become depressed, to fall short of their potential, or to tolerate abusive situations and relationships.